mattrips/scratchPad/Protocol Conformance.md

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

-## The Nature of Protocol Conformance
+## The Foundations of Protocol Conformance

-Before reviewing the fundamental rule of protocol conformance
+Before reviewing the fundamental rule of protocol conformance, it is useful to review the foundations upon which protocol conformance stands.

 ### Singular